Social media sharing is a big thing nowadays.

 Also, take any club, park, or a public place, for example.
 They are all based on the exact opposite of isolation: connection.
 And you know what?
 The way we “connect” has changed a lot over time.

-During the pre-Internet era, the narrative used to be local because people had little to no idea what was happening in the distant corners of the world.
+In the older days, the narrative was local because people had little to no idea what was happening in the distant corners of the world.

 The Internet Changed Everything

-The worldwide web was the first step towards connecting the whole world simultaneously.
+The worldwide web was the first step towards connecting the whole world at the same time.
+In fact, it was a major revolution.

-People were still getting used to it when social media was introduced.
+People were still getting used to staying connected to the world from their homes when social media was introduced.
 And guess what?
-It revolutionized the way we share our feelings and the way we make our presence felt.
-And also, the way we socialize.
+It revolutionized the way we share our feelings.
+The way we make our presence felt, and also, the way we socialize.

 Today, on social media, you can share how you feel about a particular issue.
 You can debate, you can raise your voice, or show your concern on a particular topic.
 Social media did pretty much what it was supposed to do: Encourage people to socialize.